MIDA-group/MIDA-group.github.io/_pages/announcements.md

 ### Open Positions
 There are currently no open positions.

-### Masters Thesis offered
+### Masters Thesis offered for VT 2026
-Masters thesis offered for VT 2026
+[//]: # (At our lab we host a limited number of thesis projects, listed below.
+Those working on these projects become temporary members of the lab, are expected to complete the project under the agreed time constraints)

 #### Extending AI-Based Cell Graph Analysis of Cancer Tumor Microenvironments to 3D

 #### AI-supported Survival Prediction from Multichannel Microscopy Images of Cancer Tissue